sleepyfox/Code-Dojo-45/js/log.md

 `git checkout 2bd4386`

 This done it seems time for a little light refactoring.
 First let's move the implementation to it's own file, as the tests have gotten large enough to warrant a file of their own.
 Now we move the lexxer tests out into their own test suite.
 Note to self, support passing multiple suites to testRunner.

+`git checkout 8722f36`

+With the implementation we've got some duplication. we've got eight instances of `parseInt`, so let's extract that to two helper variables, argument1 and argument2.
+We run the tests after changing the first operation (subtraction), and everything is still green so I decide to do all three other operators at once, and the tests are all still green, so mission accomplished.